couchdeveloper/FutureLib/FutureLib/README-long.md

 # FutureLib

-A thread safe implementation of [Futures and Promises](https://en.wikipedia.org/wiki/Futures_and_promises) in Swift 2.
+FutureLib is a thread safe implementation of Futures & Promises for Swift 2 inspired by Scala's [Futures and Promises](http://docs.scala-lang.org/overviews/core/futures.html), [Promises/A+](https://github.com/promises-aplus/promises-spec) and [Cancellation in Managed Threads](https://msdn.microsoft.com/en-us/library/)

 ## Overview

 ### A Brief Feature List:

+ - Implements the "Future & Promise" pattern.

- - Employs the asynchronous "non-blocking" style
+ - Employs the asynchronous "non-blocking" style.

- - Supports composition of multiple tasks through chained continuations
+ - Supports composition of tasks.

+ - Supports a powerful cancellation conzept by means of "cancellation tokens".

- - Simplifies error handling in asynchronous tasks
+ - Greatly simplifies error handling in asynchronous code.

- - Supports cancellation and error propagation

- - The implementation is thread-safe and emphasizes on clarity, high performance and low memory consumption.

- - Continuations can execute on diverse _execution contexts_, for example on a particular `dispatch_queue` in order to satisfy certain concurrency or "QoS" requirements.
-Other execution contexts (`NSThread`, `NSOperationQueue`) can be easily provided through [Swift extensions](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Extensions.html).
+ - Defines an abstract _execution context_.
+This is where continuations will be executed and where concurrency relationships can be defined in concret classes.

+ - Provides a method to notify the result provider when there are no "observers" for the eventual result any more.